PT-2025-25212 · Microsoft · M365 Copilot

 Critical

-Name of the Vulnerable Software and Affected Versions Microsoft 365 Copilot versions prior to the fix released in May 2025
+Name of the Vulnerable Software and Affected Versions Microsoft 365 Copilot (affected versions not specified)

 RCE